cpe200-158-sec1/week-3/Lab/Lab301/README.md

 ## Question?
 1. Is the number of Fraction objects equal to the 'new' keywords used in the 'main' methods?
 How come?
+Answer: No, they are not the same.
+Because the new keyword can use to create temporary objects and use for some purposes, that are not to create a new object(by constructors).

 2. Are the result, r3 and r7, in case#1 and case#2 the same?
 Why?
+Answer: No. At the first time, we cloned r3 to create a new object that is r7.
+After that r7 has been added by 1 (operator++), so r3 is not equal to r7 by then.

 ## Expected Output: